Multiple sclerosis (MS) is a potentially disabling disease of the brain and spinal cord (central nervous system).

 Physical therapy along with the use of a mobility aid when necessary can also help manage leg weakness and other gait problems often associated with MS.

 Muscle relaxants.
 You may experience painful or uncontrollable muscle stiffness or spasms, particularly in your legs.
-Muscle relaxants such as baclofen (Lioresal) and tizanidine (Zanaflex) may help.
+Muscle relaxants such as baclofen (Lioresal, Gablofen), tizanidine (Zanaflex) and cyclobenzaprine may help.
+Onabotulinumtoxin A treatment is another option in those with spasticity.

 Medications to reduce fatigue.
-Amantadine (Gocovri, Oxmolex), modafinil (Provigil) and methylphenidate (Ritalin) may be helpful in reducing MS-related fatigue.
+Amantadine (Gocovri, Osmolex), modafinil (Provigil) and methylphenidate (Ritalin) may be helpful in reducing MS-related fatigue.
 Some drugs used to treat depression, including selective serotonin reuptake inhibitors, may be recommended.

 Medication to increase walking speed.
 Dalfampridine (Ampyra) may help to slightly increase walking speed in some people.
 People with a history of seizures or kidney dysfunction should not take this medication.